SPLATteam/SPLAT-WebGuide/docs/working_with_demand.rst

 1. In the sheet, specify what to extract:

     - Scenarios

     - Countries

     - Demand parameters

-    - FinalEnergyDemand: (MWyr) as specified in the model and also in GWh.
+        - ``FinalEnergyDemand`` (MWyr): as specified in the model and also in GWh.

-    - FinalPowerDemand (MW): calculated using the final energy demand and the load profiles for each of the demands.
+        - ``FinalPowerDemand`` (MW): calculated using the final energy demand and the load profiles for each of the demands.

-    - SecondaryEnergyDemand (MWyr and GWh): calculated using the final energy demand, the distribution losses and the transmission losses.
+        - ``SecondaryEnergyDemand`` (MWyr and GWh): calculated using the final energy demand, the distribution losses and the transmission losses.

-    - SecondaryPowerDemand (MW): calculated using the secondary energy demand and the load profiles.
+        - ``SecondaryPowerDemand`` (MW): calculated using the secondary energy demand and the load profiles.

     - Year

 2. Click the :button:`Refresh Query` button.
 The data is extracted in long format on the same sheet.
 The user can then review individual entries in the table using filters or a pivot table.